jhuapl-bio/GE-Workshop-Sandbox/Advanced_Metagenomics.md

 Additionally, we have an optional step at the end to install conda.
 We will NOT be using conda for the workshop, but it is incredibly useful for downloading things in bioinformatics.

+Lastly, if there are formatted lines (grey background) for some code lines, there is a button on the righthand side you can click to copy EVERYTHING and then be able to paste it into your terminal.

 5. [Conda](#Conda)